FarronF/limerick-council-meetings/meetings/2023/10/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 6th September 2023.md

 securely.
 Section 40 of the Data Protection Act 2018 specifically refers to Elected

-Representatives making representations to organisations seeking personal data.--- 10
+Representatives making representations to organisations seeking personal data.
+---
+10

 The Council having regard to the significant requirements under the Data Protection